 It is especially important that the GAP, whose path you gave, should know where to find the ANUPQ and AutPGrp packages.
 To ensure this the path should be to a shell script that invokes GAP.
-If you needed to install the needed packages in your own directory (because, say, you are not a system administrator) then you should create your own shell script that runs GAP with a correct setting of the -1 option and set the path used by the pq binary to the path of that script (see Section 74.2 in the Reference Manual, which describes explicitly how to create the shell script).
+If you needed to install the needed packages in your own directory (because, say, you are not a system administrator) then you should create your own shell script that runs GAP with a correct setting of the -1 option and set the path used by the pq binary to the path of that script.
+To create the script that runs GAP it is easiest to copy the system one and edit it, e.g. start by executing the following UNIX commands (skip the second step if you already have a bin directory; you@unix> is your UNIX prompt):